digitalbricklayer/techteapotcom/src/content/posts/open-source-and-the-computer-press.md

 Network World performed an open source network management tool review.
 The three products reviewed were the new wave open source projects.
 Non-commercial projects like OpenNMS and Nagios were not included in the review.

-My suspicion is that commercial open source players will become <strong>THE</strong> open source players so far as the traditional media is concerned.
+My suspicion is that commercial open source players will become **THE** open source players so far as the traditional media is concerned.
 From the journalist's perspective, the commercial open source players are much more available and understandable.
 They have a marketing department, so they create press releases, marketing collateral and have a public relations company.
 The investors in the commercial players are also likely to have media contacts too.

 Non-commercial players are going to find it more difficult to interface with more traditional media.
 They don't have a public relations company, and I doubt many create press releases either.